alban-read/M1-MICRO-FORTH/riscish.md

 FORTH primitives are implemented as assembly language functions, the compiler converts high level FORTH words into list of tokens for the token interpreter(s) to execute.

-This is not a standard implementation, I am aiming to provide a very small set of practical FORTH like words that improve comfort, safety and convenience for the user of the language.
+This is not a standard implementation, I am aiming to provide a *very small* set of practical FORTH like words that improve comfort, safety and convenience for the user of the language.
+Throwing in 'everything and the kitchen sink in case it is useful' is very contrary to original FORTH principles.

 I expect to extend the ASM file as I write my Apps, I plan to test and script the App in FORTH.

 Untyped - Storage has no type, words are aware of the size of storage cells but not what they contain.

-The syntax follows FORTH closely, including reverse polish notation, composition of functions by word concatenation, very similar control flow etc.
+The syntax follows FORTH closely, including reverse polish notation, composition of new words *functions* by word concatenation, very similar control flow etc.

 The inner (token) interpreter is not running all of the time in this implementation.